Script Editor

 Tab

 Insert 4 spaces.
-On a multi-line selection, indents all lines.
+On multi-line selection, indents all lines.

 Shift+Tab